PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     Set to false if dnsdist should disable the EDNS Client Subnet :doc:`../advanced/zero-scope` feature when looking up into the cache, when all servers from this pool are down.

+    :param bool enabled: Whether to enable the zero scope feature for this pool

   .. method:: ServerPool:setECS()

     Set to true if dnsdist should add EDNS Client Subnet information to the query before looking up into the cache,